markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ```
 git merge feature/hero-text
 ```
-> **Pro Tip:** It must be reiterated that branch awareness is often overlooked by new developers.
-Make it a habit to  keep track by using the `git branch` command prior to merging, pulling, or developing features.
+> **Pro Tip:** Branch awareness is often overlooked by new developers.
+Make it a habit to keep track of what branch you're in by using the `git branch` command prior to merging, pulling, or developing features.
 Also, using the integrated terminal in VS Code is highly recommended due to the status bar notification of the active branch.

 Upon successful merging, the terminal should look like this: